 Loch an Eilein translates to loch of the island and when you see its impressive castle ruins you can see why.
 The Loch is nestled amongst picturesque Scottish surroundings about 5 miles from Aviemore.
 We visited on a cold February morning and the centre of the loch was covered in a thick layer of ice.
 The ice thinned and cracked around the shores… perhaps presenting the opportunity for an ice dip later?
 We shall see!

 The walk was an easy and level 3-mile path around the circumference of the loch.
 Our morning stroll very quickly descended into a slip and slide as much of the path was covered in a treacherous layer of ice!
-We negotiated our way around the loch slowly, meeting several walkers all trying their own techniques to stay on their feet!
-We found straying off the main path to be the best course of action as the thick snow gave good traction.
+Undeterred, we negotiated our way around the loch slowly, meeting several walkers all trying their own techniques to stay on their feet!
+Eventually, we found straying off the main path to be the best course of action as the thick snow gave good traction.
 This also gave the opportunity for some fantastic pictures!

 - Stay within your depth, especially as a beginner.
 You don’t know how the water temperature will affect you initially.